 3. Catch a film

-One of our favourite cinemas is the Prince Charles, right in the heart of the West End and stone’s throw from a couple of our stops.
+Cinemas are a great place to escape for a couple of hours.
+Seeing a film in Leicester Square is a treat.
+One of our favourite cinemas is the Prince Charles, right in the heart of the West End.
 They’ve always got something interesting on and it’s cheaper than most.
 You can’t go the cinema, buy some popcorn and a drink and get change from a fiver anymore, can you?

 4. Pop to the shops

 Another great hiding-from-the-rain activity is to spend a few hours in one of London’s famous department stores.
 The most obvious is Harrods, which can be found on our Blue Route.
-It’s a great place to get an idea of how the other half lives or, if you are the other half, to buy some expensive souvenirs.
+It’s a great place to get an idea of how the other half lives.
+Our bus route can also take you past another grand residence nearby.
+While you can’t just pop in for a browse, booking a tour inside Buckingham Palace is another magnificent way to spend a few hours indoors.

 They used to say that you could get anything in Harrods, even an elephant but you had to order those in as they didn’t generally have them in stock.
 So if you’re looking for an elephant, then you know where to go!